Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Linville Gorge Wilderness Area

 Commonly referred to as “the Gorge,” Linville Gorge Wilderness Area is managed by the US Forest Service as part of Pisgah National Forest.
-Its difficult-to-navigate terrain and protection from industrial logging has helped the area’s old-growth forests remain in tact.
+Its difficult-to-navigate terrain and protection from industrial logging have helped the area’s old-growth forests remain intact.

 Here are a few areas inside the Gorge that we know you’ll want to visit.
 Each takes between 45 minutes and one hour to reach from Morganton.